Bharathkumar-Tamilarasu/Bharathkumar-Tamilarasu/README.md

 ⚡️ I'm a Machine Learning Engineer with around 5 years of experience working across the data and AI space.
 My core strength lies in building ML solutions on cloud platforms like Azure, with a strong focus on automation, reliability, and impact.

-⚡️ I started my career working with real-time industrial data using OSIsoft PI9+.
+⚡️ I started my career working with real-time industrial data using OSIsoft PI.
 Then, I’ve grown into designing and migrating end-to-end ML pipelines, leading cloud transitions, and supporting critical ML operations in production environments.

 ## 💼 What I did